systemjs/systemjs/docs/config-api.md

 When a package matches `packageConfigPaths`, SystemJS will send a request for the package configuration before sending a request for the package itself.

-The package name itself is taken to be the match up to and including the last wildcard or trailing slash.
+The package name itself is taken to be matched up to and including the last wildcard ("`*`") or trailing slash.

 The most specific package config path will be used: